shaneyoung91/shaneyoung91/README.md

 </div>

 ## About Me
-- Currently a Student at General Assembly, with a focus in Full Stack Development.
+- Currently a Student at General Assembly, with a focus in Back End Development and Full Stack Development.

 - Transitioning from a Credit career in Corporate/Commercial Banking.